-For example, ask students to give you the past simple form of that verb on the note, or say a word with that prefix in German, make a question using that verb, etc. If students answer correctly, they can remove the Postit to show a part of the photo.
+For example, ask students to give you the past simple form of that verb on the note, or say a word with that prefix in German, make a question using that verb and so on.
+If students answer correctly, they can remove the Post-it to show a part of the photo.
 They should then guess who or what is on the cover.
 If they guess incorrectly then continue the game.

-Warm up: Headline writerCover the headline with a strip of paper.
+Lead-in: Headline writer Cover the headline with a strip of paper.
 Ask students to look at the cover photo.
-They write the students to look at the cover photo.
 They write their own headline for the cover photo.
+Pool your students'

-Write your students' headlines on the board.
+headlines on the board.
 Did anyone guess correctly?

-Grammar: What's the headline?
+Grammar: What's the 3 headline?